daiasjose08/DevOpsLab/Lab03Testing/README.md

 > [!WARNING]
 > Enusre you remove this authenticator when you are done.
 Whilst you need the secret, it should not be an option.

-> All these secrets and passwords are passed as plain text in our lab, in a production and alm scenarios, these will be kept within a key vault to ensure they are not shared.
+> {!TIP] All these secrets and passwords are passed as plain text in our lab, in a production and alm scenarios, these will be kept within a key vault to ensure they are not shared.

    3. Install a dummy solution
    4. Create a test script